 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
+All opinions on Aerogarden however are our own and we do not accept payments for positive reviews.

 Urban gardening is on the rise and I’m perched on the front seat of that bandwagon!
 I’ve always dreamed of having fresh herbs at my fingertips year-round and I’m tired of high grocery store prices.
 I remember my mother’s extensive herb garden, but living in the city, I just don’t have the space.
 Hydroponics is the answer.
 Luckily there are a number of different all-in-one, often smart tech-based micro-garden products on the market.
 These items sport a high powered UV spectrum grow light for year-round gardening, a built-in hydroponic system for ease and convenience, and a small footprint designed to fit in just about any space in your home.